Synvox/activities-app/lib/readme.md

 In this case, I've included two files.
  * `getEvents.js` adds `getEvents()` to window. (e.g.: `window.getEvents()`)
  * `phone.css` adds some base styles to style the phone.
+ * `fragment.js` turns a html string into a dom node.